GeoNode/geonode/docs/basic/settings/index.rst

                     The latter is typically installed and configured automatically at GeoNode bootstrap through the default fixtures.
     #.
 The user has been deactivated for some reason; an Admin has disabled it or its password has expired.

-    Whenever tthe middleware terminates the session and the user forced to log out, a message will appear to the GeoNode interface.
+    Whenever the middleware terminates the session and the user forced to log out, a message will appear to the GeoNode interface.

 SHOW_PROFILE_EMAIL
 ------------------

     Default: ``False``

-    A boolean which specifies whether to display the email in user's profile.
+    A boolean which specifies whether to display the email in the user’s profile.

 SITE_HOST_NAME
 --------------